mkbeh/Fereda/README.md

 # Fereda

-Cyber security tool for restoring removed and hide images from gallery or messengers on Android.
+Cyber security tool for restoring removed and hide images from gallery and messengers on Android.

 `Supporting`: